 To learn more, please see: CTSI-CN LRIC Recruitment and Retention Survey Results

 Recruitment & Retention Strategy

 The CTSI-CN's Liaison to Recruitment Innovation Centers module has conducted an extensive canvas and review of freely available participant recruitment and retention tools, guides, templates, and other resources.
-In an effort to build awareness and to support the research community at both Children's National Health System and The George Washington University, we routinely post vetted resources in this section of our website.
+In an effort to build awareness and to support the research community at both Children's National Hospital and George Washington University, we routinely post vetted resources in this section of our website.